-Again sSurprisingly the conversion effect was not present for student with stronger Auditory preference (M = 8.84, SD = 2.69) who were much more likely to read about a new concept rather than have it explained to them, compared to their counterparts with lower Auditory preference (M = 7.52, SD = 2.38), t(90) = 2.27, p = .026.
-Cohen’s effect size (d = .52) suggests a moderate practical significance.
-In fact, learning a new concept by having it explained was a behaviour also more likely to be adopted by students with higher Read/Write (M = 8.73, SD = 2.69) preference and higher Kinaesthetic preference (M = 9.41, SD = 2.59).
-This is in contrast to students with lower Read/Write (M = 7.65, SD=2.33), t(90) = 2.04, p = .045 and Kinaesthetic preferences (M = 8.18, SD = 2.54), t(90) = 2.31, p = .023.
-The effect size for the behaviour of students’ high Read/Write preference in the context of learning by having concepts explained is moderate to low (d = .43).
-For students with high kinaesthetic preference the Cohen’s practical effect size was moderate to low (d = .48).
+Again somewhat surprisingly, the conversion effect was not present for students with a stronger auditory preference (M = 8.84, SD = 2.69), who were far more likely to read about a new concept rather than have it explained to them, compared to their counterparts with a lower auditory preference (M = 7.52, SD = 2.38, t[90] = 2.27, p = 0.026).
+Here, Cohen’s effect size (d = 0.52) suggested a moderate practical significance.
+In fact, learning a new concept through having it explained was a behaviour that was also more likely to be adopted by students with higher read/write (M = 8.73, SD = 2.69) and kinaesthetic (M = 9.41, SD = 2.59) preferences, with the opposite the case with students with lower read/write (M = 7.65, SD=2.33, t[90] = 2.04, p = 0.045) and kinaesthetic (M = 8.18, SD = 2.54, t[90] = 2.31, p = 0.023) preferences.
+Meanwhile, the effect size for the behaviour of students’ with a high read/write preference within the context of learning through having concepts explained was found to be moderate to low (d = 0.43), which was also the case for students with a high kinaesthetic preference (d = 0.48).

-In the context of revision, a conversion effect was present for Auditory students, with students with higher Auditory preference (M = 9.23, SD = 2.37) being more likely to reading the notes aloud, compared to students who expressed a lower Auditory (M = 7.58, SD = 2.70), t(90) = 3.13, p = .002 preference.
-Cohen’s effect size for the different behaviours of students with high and low Auditory preferences was moderate to high (d = .65).
-In addition, students with stronger Read/Write preference (M = 8.68, SD = 2.21) were also more likely to read the notes aloud, compared to their counterparts with lower Read/Write preference (M = 7.56, SD = 2.76), t(90) = 2.16, p = .03.
-Cohen’s effect size was moderate to low (d = .45).
+Within the context of revision, a conversion effect was present for auditory students, with those with a higher auditory preference (M = 9.23, SD = 2.37) being more likely to read the notes aloud, compared to students who expressed a lower auditory preference (M = 7.58, SD = 2.70, t[90] = 3.13, p = 0.002).
+Here, Cohen’s effect size for the different behaviours of students with high and low auditory preferences was moderate to high (d = 0.65).
+In addition, students with a stronger read/write preference (M = 8.68, SD = 2.21) were also more likely to read the notes aloud, compared to their counterparts with a lower read/write preference (M = 7.56, SD = 2.76, t[90] = 2.16, p = 0.03.
+Here, Cohen’s effect size was moderate to low (d = 0.45).

 DISCUSSION

-The results suggest that for this set of students, convergence between study behaviour and learning preferences is not ubiquitous but rather context specific.
+The results suggest that for this set of students, the convergence between study behaviour and learning preferences was not ubiquitous but context specific.

-There is no evidence of such convergence in the context of taking notes in class, with students being equally likely to write down every word the lecturer says or summarise the ideas in a diagram, irrespective of the strength of their preference for visual, auditory, read/write of kinaesthetic information input.
-This is somewhat surprising as the evidence from neuroscience suggested that students with strong Visual preference will find a summary diagram approach more conducive to their learning, compared to their counterparts with a strong Read/Write preference [8].
-In fact, the converse seems to be true, with students with strong Visual preferences being more likely to write down every word the lecturer says.
-However, this could possibly be explained by the fact that summarising concepts requires additional processing that the students may have difficulty doing in classroom context, while also listening.
-On the other hand, this behaviour could be indicative of poor study habits when students do not adopt the approach likely to suit them best.
-It is worth noting that this finding is based on a very small sample size as the subset of students with Strong visual preferences was very small and it is thus recommended that further investigation with a larger sample size is undertaken, before generalising the conclusions.
+There was no evidence of such convergence within the context of taking notes in class, with students being equally likely to write down every word said by the lecturer or summarise the ideas using a diagram, irrespective of the strength of their preference for visual, auditory, read/write or kinaesthetic information input.
+This was somewhat surprising since the evidence from neuroscience suggests that students with a strong visual preference tend to find a summary diagram approach more conducive to their learning, compared to their counterparts with a strong read/write preference [8].
+In fact, the converse seems to be true, with students with a strong visual preference being more likely to write down every word the lecturer says.
+This could possibly be explained by the fact that summarising concepts requires additional processing, which the students may find difficult to achieve within the classroom context while listening at the same time.
+However, this behaviour could, in fact, be indicative of poor study habits, formed when students do not adopt the approach likely to suit them best.
+It is worth noting that this finding is based on a very small sample size as the subset of students with a strong visual preference was extremely small and it is thus recommended that further investigations using a larger sample size are undertaken before generalising the conclusions.